Solange Knowles: Early life

-Solange Piaget Knowles was born on June 24, 1986, in Houston, Texas, to Mathew Knowles and Tina Knowles.
+Solange Piaget Knowles was born on June 24, 1986, in Houston, Texas to Tina and Mathew Knowles.
 Her older sister is singer Beyoncé Knowles.
-Her father, originally from Alabama, is African American, and her mother, originally from Texas, is an African American of Louisiana Creole heritage.
+Her father, originally from Alabama, is African American, and her mother, originally from Texas, is a mixed-race Black American of Louisiana Creole heritage.
 Her maternal grandparents are Lumis Beyincé and Agnéz Deréon, a seamstress.
 She is also a descendant of Acadian leader Joseph Broussard.
 Knowles was raised Catholic until the age of four, when her family became members of a Methodist church.
 As a child, she studied dance and theater.
-At the age of five, she made her singing debut at Six Flags AstroWorld, a theme park in Houston.
+At age five, she made her singing debut at Six Flags AstroWorld, a theme park in Houston.
 She began writing songs at the age of nine.
 At 13, she decided to pursue recording, but her parents initially advised her to wait.
 During Destiny's Child's opening stint for Christina Aguilera's 2000 tour, Knowles temporarily replaced member Kelly Rowland after she broke her toes backstage during a costume change.
-At the age of 15, Knowles replaced a departed dancer and performed with the group on tour.
+At 15, Knowles replaced a departed dancer and performed with the group on tour.

 Career

 2001–2003: Early career and Solo Star

 Managed by her father Mathew, Knowles first ventured into the music business in 2001 as the lead singer, backed by Destiny's Child, on the title theme song for the animated television series The Proud Family.
 She also was a featured performer on "Hey Goldmember" for the soundtrack to the 2002 film Austin Powers in Goldmember, as well as a backup singer on the track "Little Drummer Boy" on Destiny's Child's 2001 holiday album 8 Days of Christmas.
-In 2002, she was featured on Lil Romeo's second studio album Game Time, singing portions of Luther Vandross-penned "So Amazing" on the single "True Love", and on Kelly Rowland's debut solo album Simply Deep, for which she also wrote the tracks "Simply Deep", "Beyond Imagination" and "Obsession".
+In 2002, she was featured on Lil' Romeo's second studio album Game Time, singing portions of Luther Vandross-penned "So Amazing" on the single "True Love", and on Kelly Rowland's debut solo album Simply Deep, for which she also wrote the tracks "Simply Deep", "Beyond Imagination" and "Obsession".
 In 2001 she appeared as Lil' Bow Wow's date in the music video for his single "Puppy Love".
 She also made an appearance on The Master of Disguise soundtrack and made cameos in Play's video for "M.A.S.T.E.R.
 (Part II)" featuring Lil' Fizz.

-In 2002, she lent her voice for the character Chanel, the cousin of the protagonist Penny Proud, in an episode of the animated television series The Proud Family.
+In 2002, she lent her voice to the character Chanel, the cousin of the protagonist Penny Proud, in an episode of the animated television series The Proud Family.
 In June 2003, Mathew Knowles excitedly announced that he was considering adding Knowles to Destiny's Child when the group reunited in 2004, thus turning them into a quartet for the first time since short-lived member Farrah Franklin left in 2000.
 Mathew Knowles said he was testing the reactions, and, judging by what he had heard, "it seems like a good idea".
 Later in August, however, Beyoncé said it was only a rumor and Destiny's Child would remain a trio.
-Rowland added, "She's a solo star," name-dropping Knowles's debut album.
+Rowland added, "She's a solo star", name-dropping Knowles's debut album.